Welschriesling (Austria Sweet)

 Flavor Profile in Sweet Styles

 Austrian Welschriesling sweet wines are defined by concentrated stone fruit, particularly dried apricot, ripe peach, and quince, underpinned by the layered complexity that noble rot brings: caramel, candied citrus zest, honey, and a distinctive savory spiciness.
 In the TBA category, the wines develop intense tropical notes alongside fine mineral tension and a persistent saline finish, characteristics that distinguish the finest Neusiedlersee examples.
 While Welschriesling does not have the piercing acidity of Rhine Riesling, quality sweet examples maintain sufficient natural acidity to balance very high residual sugar levels, allowing bottles to develop beautifully over decades.
-Botrytis-aged expressions reveal marmalade, nougat, and white truffle complexity with time.
+Botrytis-aged expressions reveal marmalade, nougat, and subtle herbal tea complexity with time.

 - Primary: dried apricot, ripe peach, quince paste, honeydew melon, candied citrus peel